Scalable Distributed Algorithms for Size-Constrained Submodular Maximization in the MapReduce and Adaptive Complexity

 Subsequently, the probability of failure at iteration $j$ is calculated below,

-\end{proof} As for the Properties (3) and (4) in Theorem~\ref{theorem:threshold}, since the failure point $\lamb_j^*$ follows a success point, the structure of the solution set is the same as the solution of \threshold.
-So, the analysis is similar to what in~\cite{chen2021best}.
+\end{proof} As for the Properties (3) and (4) in Theorem~\ref{theorem:threshold}, since the structure of the solution set is the same as the solution of \threshold.
+So, the analysis is similar to what in~\citet{chen2021best}.
 We provide these proofs in Appendix~\ref{apx:lat}.